Smif-N-Wessun Drop ‘Dah Shinin” Album – Today in Hip-Hop

 On this day, Jan.
 10, in hip-hop history...

-The album was fueled by Smif-N-Wessun's 1994 single "Bucktown," which became an underground hit, but the crowning achievement of the project was the fact that it introduced the supergroup Bootcamp Clik, made up of Smif-N-Wessun, Black Moon's Buckshot, Heltah Skeltah and O.G.C., for the first time on wax.
+The album was fueled by Smif-N-Wessun's 1994 single "Bucktown," which became an underground hit.
+The crowning achievement of the project, however, was the fact that it introduced the rap world to the Boot Camp Clik, a super-group made up of Smif-N-Wessun, Black Moon's Buckshot, Heltah Skeltah and O.G.C., for the first time on wax.

 Dah Shinin' sold over 300,000 copies in the U.S., peaking at No. 5 on Billboard's Top R&B Albums and No. 59 on the Billboard 200 chart.

 In the 24 years since its release, Dah Shinin' is often referred to as a monumental album for identifying the Brooklyn sound and a rap classic.

 See 12 Rappers Who Have 10 or More Solo Albums in Their Catalog